Nothing is more comforting and nostalgic to me than a plate of Arroz con Gandules, also known as Puerto Rican Rice with Pigeon Peas.

 Instructions

 - In a dutch oven pot or caldero, heat olive oil at medium-high heat.
-Add sofrito, tomato sauce and cooked diced country ham or pork chunks.
+Add sofrito, tomato sauce and cooked diced country ham.
 Cook until fragrant (roughly 5 minutes) and flavors are well infused.

 - Add sazon, adobo, dried oregano and salt if needed.
 Carefully taste and adjust seasonings to liking.